 Reaching Into the Mind for Love

 The ocean makes frequent appearances in my dreams.
 When I lived near the coast I would make trips after the sun went down to the quietest beaches I could find.
 I would set up my view camera, open the lens and let the film record the tide pushing in and pulling away.

 Sharing a bed is an intimate dance unique to every couple.
 Becoming familiar with our lover’s nocturnal behaviors is one of the most delightful ways we become entangled with one another.

 When I fell in love I stopped taking my camera on night-time excursions to the shore.
 The salty ocean air whipping through my hair was exchanged for lustful tousling.
-Instead of making long exposures of expansive bodies of water I was making long exposures of our bodies during the night.
-I dreamt of the sea.
+Instead of making long exposures of expansive bodies of water, I was making long exposures of our bodies during the night.

-The photographs exist between the doorway to my dreams and the soft glow of morning light entering a window.
-Entwined feet and arms escape the bed sheets like swimmers emerging from beneath the ocean's rolling surface.
-Sometimes the figures remain very still, existing within a hazy fog, other times their movements make them indistinguishable from a tangle of pillows and blankets.
-The movement in the sheets mimics ripples in sand no longer touched by the tide.
+The photographs exist between the doorway to my dreams and the soft glow of morning light entering the window.
+Entwined feet and arms escape the bedsheets like swimmers emerging from beneath the ocean's rolling surface.
+Sometimes the figures remain very still, existing within a hazy fog.
+Other times their movements make them indistinguishable from a tangle of pillows and blankets.
+The movement in the sheets mimics ripples in the sand no longer touched by the tide.
 My affinity for the sea returns to my lens from within my dreams.